RubyLearning/blog/content/post/2007/07/03/trend-india-on-a-ror-wave.md

 ---
-title: 'Trend: India on a RoR wave'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-07-03"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-07-03
+layout: post
+title: 'Trend: India on a RoR wave'
 ---

 With **[Google Trends](http://www.google.com/trends)**, you can compare the world’s interest in your favorite topics.
 Google Trends shows how frequently your topics have appeared in Google News stories, and in